 Launched in 1860, this is the undisputed granddaddy of Chinese New Year celebrations in North America.
-Started by San Francisco’s Chinese immigrant community after the California Gold Rush, the parade has grown so big that some estimates actually rank it as the largest of its kind in the entire world.
-With a month-long lineup of events, including a flower market, community fair, basketball tournament, and Miss Chinatown beauty pageant, there’s also tons of things to check out before and after the main parade event.
+Started by San Francisco’s Chinese immigrant community after the California Gold Rush, the parade has grown so big that some estimates rank it as the largest of its kind in the entire world.
+There’s a month-long lineup of events, including a flower market, community fair, basketball tournament and the Miss Chinatown beauty pageant.
+There’s also tons of things to check out before and after the main parade event.

 New York City

 The Windy City is home to the second-oldest Chinatown in America, and with those roots come some serious Chinese New Year entertainment.
-A slew of cultural events including the Chinese New Year Concert at the Chicago Symphony Centre, a special exhibition at the Art Institute of Chicago, and a lantern procession through iconic Millennium Park, will keep you immersed in New Years frivolities, as well as not one, but two Chinese New Year’s parades.
-Even the city’s sports teams get in on the fun; Chicago’s famed basketball (go Bulls!) and hockey (go Blackhawks!) teams hold lion and dragon dances during games over the holiday.
+A slew of cultural events, including the Chinese New Year Concert at the Chicago Symphony Center, a special exhibition at the Art Institute of Chicago and a lantern procession through iconic Millennium Park will keep you immersed in New Year frivolities.
+There’s also not one, but two Chinese New Year’s parades.
+Even the city’s sports teams get in on the fun.
+Chicago’s famed basketball (go Bulls!) and hockey (go Blackhawks!) teams hold lion and dragon dances during games over the holiday.

 Get off the mainland and out to idyllic Hawaii for a truly unique Lunar New Year experience.
-Home to one of America’s largest Chinese communities, as well as sizeable populations of Filipinos, Japanese and Koreans, every year Honolulu’s Chinese New Year Celebration paints the town redder than a hongbao.
+Home to one of America’s largest Chinese communities, as well as a sizable population of Filipinos, Japanese and Koreans, every year Honolulu’s Chinese New Year Celebration paints the town redder than a hongbao.
 Several festivals and parades pay respects to Hawaii’s Chinese community, which has roots dating back to the 18th century, and has shaped much of this island state’s local way of life.

 If you’re keen to sample some of the amazing traditional foods prepared for Lunar New Year, Seattle is your best budget-friendly bet.
-As part of the city’s annual Lunar New Year Celebration, a $3 Asian Food Walk allows festive foodies to taste and delight in various Asian cuisines, from egg waffles, dumplings, rice cakes - even decidedly non-traditional bubble tea can be found here!
-Beyond the food stalls, there’s also a lineup of entertainment to reflect various Asian cultures, like Hawaiian hula dancing, traditional Korean performance, Japanese taiko drums, Hmong dance performances, and of course, lion and dragon dancing.
+As part of the city’s annual Lunar New Year Celebration, a $3 Asian Food Walk allows festive foodies to taste and delight in various Asian cuisines, from egg waffles and dumplings to rice cakes and even the decidedly non-traditional bubble tea can be found here!
+Beyond the food stalls, there’s also a lineup of entertainment to reflect various Asian cultures, like Hawaiian hula dancing, traditional Korean performance, Japanese taiko drums, Hmong dance performances, and, of course, lion and dragon dancing.